clarionut/RP2040VCO/README.md

 # RP2040VCO
-Modified version of the RP2040 based VCO design by Hagiwo
+Modified version of the RP2040zero based VCO design by Hagiwo

 This repository contains my modified code and schematics for the RP2040zero based VCO designed by Hagiwo - https://note.com/solder_state/n/nca6a1dec3921

-Key differences from the original hardware are the use of op-amp mixers on the CV and modulation inputs so only 2 analogue inputs are used on the RP2040 board (which means an original Raspberry Pi Pico could be used) and a DC coupled output circuit using an additional op-amp stage to mix in the required DC offset voltage.
+Key differences from the original hardware are the use of op-amp mixers on the CV and modulation inputs so only 2 analogue ports are used on the RP2040 board (which means an original Raspberry Pi Pico could be used) and a DC coupled output circuit using an additional op-amp stage to mix in the required DC offset voltage.